avmi/otg-react/README-DOCUMENT.md

 until user clicks on some of visible widgets).

 Allow adding new widgets to canvas.
 Default text can be hard-coded for text widgets, for progress widget default value can be set to any random value within 0..100 range.
+Default position and sized can be made as random values (similar to Random Size/Random Position buttons).

-Allow deleting of selected widget.
+Allow deleting of selected widget using toolbar button.

 Implement ALL actions via Redux actions, adjust reducers and state accordingly.
 Components should yield these actions via normal Redux flow.